 • Command: heroku dyno:scale web=3:Standard-1X

-A whole new world of scheduling commands is now at your disposal; use it wisely, will you?
+A whole new world of scheduling commands is now at your disposal with the Heroku CLI.

 If you have any questions or suggestions in mind (or would just like to share your experience with Heroku CLI commands), do not hesitate to reach out to us via the chat button.